Surfacebv/blog-davide/site/content/post/how-to-find-your-company-story.md

 *¹
 I mostly work on this with companies, but it could just as easily be a non-profit, a city, a project, a book, or a campaign.*

-\*²
+*²
-There are a few exceptions, one of them being if your personal story has made you well known and respected in your industry. \*
+There are a few exceptions, one of them being if your personal story has made you well-known and respected in your industry. *